-Can the Government Help if I Can’t Pay My Mortgage?
+Can the Government Help If I Can’t Pay My Mortgage?

 Falling behind on your mortgage payments can be stressful, especially if the word repossession comes into play.
-However, what many people don’t realise is that there are a range of government support schemes available to help take the pressure off when you need breathing space.
+However, what many people don’t realise is that there is a range of government support schemes available to help take the pressure off when you need breathing space.

-Help paying your mortgage
+Help with paying your mortgage

 Support for Mortgage Interest